ashwin1596/routing_protocol/README.md

 Traditional routing mechanisms struggle with adapting to network changes, creating inefficient and potentially unstable communication paths.

+## Implementation Highlights
+- Implemented the RIP distance-vector routing protocol to enable dynamic routing and shortest path computation using Python and UDP.
+- Developed periodic route updates, CIDR support, and dynamic routing table adjustments for efficient network routing.
+- Applied 'split-horizon' with poisoned reverse to prevent routing loops and the count-to-infinity problem.

 ## 🔄 Core Features

 ### 1. Periodic Route Updates